Recent Articles

 Layer 2: task (precision) lighting

 Spotlights and directional modules are essential above a countertop, desk, in a walk-in closet, by a mirror, and in any zone where clarity matters.
-Here, optics, beam angle, and visual comfort are decisive.
+Here, optics, beam angle, and glare comfort are decisive.

 Layer 3: accent lighting (decor and architecture)